Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Discussion

-DECART is not only effective (as shown in \tbl{win_mre} and \tbl{win_sa}), but also very fast.
-In our study, it took 11,530 seconds to run DECART on 1,628 projects (on a dual core 4.67 GHz laptop); i.e. 7 seconds per datasets.
+In the experiments, our hyperparameter tuned methods are not only effective (as shown in \tbl{win_mre} and \tbl{win_sa}), but also very fast. \tbl{runtime} shows the min, max, mean and median runtime of four hyperparameter tuned methods for a single project.
+The mean runtime of each project are similar for these methods (12 to 14 seconds).
+However, methods like FLASH and DECART use more time (in the median case, 27 and 24 seconds, respectively).
 This time includes optimizing CART for each specific dataset, and then making predictions.
-Note that, for these experiments, we made no use of any special hardware (i.e. we used neither GPUs nor cloud services that interleave multiple cores in some clever manner).
+Note that, for these experiments, we make no use of any special hardware (i.e. we used neither GPUs nor cloud services that interleave multiple cores in some clever manner).

+Also, as previously mentioned, for ASKL, we restrict its runtime for each project to 15 seconds (the upper bound of mean runtime of other hyperparameter optimized predictors).
+Without this restriction, ASKL can benefit from longer runtime to keep finding better solutions.
+We randomly select 20 from 1,159 projects and test the performance of ASKL without additional runtime restriction (its default time limit is 3,600 seconds) and DECART, and the result is summarized in \tbl{askl}.
+In this test, we find that DECART can reach similar prediction performance as ASKL, with much faster runtime (324 seconds vs 1,843 seconds).
+In a result that is somewhat troubling for ASKL, that algorithm seems to have occasionally large outlier runs, suggesting that it struggles sometimes to find solutions.
+Meanwhile, DECART's mean and max runtimes are very similar, suggesting that the performance of this algorithm might be more stable across a wider range of problems.

-The speed of DECART is an important finding.
-In our experience, the complexity of hyperparameter optimization is a major concern that limits its widespread use.
-For example, Fu et al. report that hyperparameter optimization for code defect reduction requires nearly three days of CPU per dataset~\cite{Fu2016TuningFS}.
-If all of our 1,600+ datasets needed the same amount of CPU, then that would be a major deterrent to the use of the methods of this paper.
+The efficiency of hyperparameter optimization in health indicators prediction is an important finding.
+In our experience, the complexity of hyperparameter optimization is a major concern that limits its widespread use in different domains.
+For example, in a defect prediction study, Fu et al. report that hyperparameter optimization for code defect prediction can use up to nearly three days of CPU per dataset~\cite{Fu2016TuningFS}.
+If our 1,000+ projects required the similar amount of CPU resources, then it would be a major blocker to the use of the proposed methods in this paper.

-But why is DECART so fast and effective?
-Firstly, DECART runs fast since it works on very small datasets.
+But why is methods like DECART runs this fast and effective?
+Firstly, our methods work on relatively small datasets.
 This paper studies three to five years of project data.
-For each month, we extract the 12 features shown in Table~\ref{tbl:feature}.
-That is to say, DECART's optimizations only have to explore datasets with $\mathit{12*60}$ data points per project.
-Fu et al. on the other hand, worked on more than 100,000 data points.
+For each month, we extract the 10 features shown in Table~\ref{tbl:feature}.
+That is to say, hyperparameter tuned methods only have to explore datasets up to $\mathit{10*60}$ data points per project.